64kramsystem/saveriomiroddi.github.io/_posts/2020-02-18-Handling-the-apt-lock-on-ubuntu-server-installations.md

 Another solution is to simply isolate the processes invoking an update and stopping or disabling them.

-I'll go through each solution, and explain why it it's not good enough or doesn't not work, and the process that lead to The Final Solution™.
+I'll go through each solution, and explain why it it's not good enough or doesn't not work, and the process that lead to the Eureka™.

 ## Potential solutions